I just finished playing the CE version of this Reflections of Life...' and I have to say it is my favorite game this year!

 After the many disappointments over the holidays, February has given me a couple of winners.

+I have the previous games in this series but don't remember them too well.
+I found this one well done and a good solid choice for beginning and intermediate HOG fans.
 The colors are great and bright.
 The collectibles (90!!) and morphing masks are not too easy and kudos to the devs who let you go back and find the ones you missed.
 I only missed about 5 of the collectibles and 3 masks, which I consider pretty good.
 As always with these extra collectible thingies, one can get distracted by the game and miss them!
 So sometimes it is fun just to not try too hard and then play the game again, just focusing on these hidden object.

 The story line certainly wasn't its strong point but served as a link between HOSs; however the creation and rendering of alien type worlds was well done and served almost as well.